ASE-2024-BugBusters/JoyJoin/libs3/README.md

 ## Installation

+This library is hosted on GitHub package.
+As a result, you need to configure your maven to use GitHub Maven Registry as well when trying to fetch package information.
+Please follow the steps in this [official document](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).

 To include this library in your Java project, add the following dependency to your project's `pom.xml` file:

 ```xml